Essential Insights on Remote Communication

 Table of contents

 Between 2019-2021, the remote workforce tripled according to the US Census.
-This raised many questions including how to set employee expectations for remote work and how to increase remote communication engagement.
+This raised many questions including how to set employee expectations for remote work and how to increase engagement using remote communication.

-- 18% are back to being fully office-based
+- 16% are back to being fully office-based most of the time

 What is Remote Communication?